Latest updates: July 13th 2008 Hidden East Anglia:

 bullet

 Finally there is a Themes section.
 It doesn't contain everything from the first two lists, but gathers some of the stories under common theme headings, such as 'Hidden Treasure', 'The Devil', or 'The Haunted Landscape'.
-In the 'Giants, Dragons & Fairies' category there's a link to my 'Quest for Tom Hickathrift', a serious investigation into the origins of the legendary Norfolk giant, and all the sites associated with him.
-There's also a lengthy search for the truth about 'Edmund of East Anglia', our first patron saint, who has left his mark all over the eastern landscape.
+In the 'Giants, Dragons & Fairies' category there's a link to my 'Quest for Tom Hickathrift', plus a lengthy search for the truth about 'Edmund of East Anglia', who has left his mark all over the eastern landscape.

-I'd be pleased to hear from anyone who could add any detail to the stories already here, and especially pleased to hear any new tales connected with the landscape features of Norfolk and Suffolk.
-For this or any comments you might have about this site, please make an entry on the Feedback Form.
-Alternatively, email me at the address below.
+I'd be pleased to hear from anyone who could add any detail to the stories already here, and especially pleased to hear any new tales connected with the landscape features of East Anglia.
+For this or any comments you might have about this site, please email me at the address below.

 Explore and enjoy!